monolyth-php/frontal/README.md

 Monolyth is _not_ a package manager; utilities like Bower or Composer are much better suited to this task.
-If you're not worried about version mismatches, you could also just add modules as git submodules and be done with it.
+If you're not worried about version mismatches, you could also just add modules as Git submodules and be done with it.
 We don't want to tell you how you should work!

 Monolyth is _not_ here to tell you what to do.
 We can help you if you let us,